-The banana tree is native from Asia.
+The banana tree is native to Asia.
 It migrated to Africa and later to the Americas.
-Basically, it is grown throughout all the tropical and subtropical range.
+Basically, it is grown throughout all the tropical and subtropical ranges.
 Its leaves are large, flexible, waterproof, and nonstick.
 Besides that, they are beautiful and always give a nice tropical touch.

-Although they are not edible, the banana leaves have a very important role in the kitchen.
-It helps in almost every culinary processes: preparation, service, consumption and even as a packaging.
+Although they are not edible, banana leaves have a very important role in the kitchen.
+It helps in almost every culinary process: preparation, service, consumption, and even packaging.

 It can be used as: